khadijapaderwala/software-development-group-project-team-vivaldi/README.md

 ### Gene Functional Terms
 Gene functional terms are terms that describe the biological process, cellular component, or molecular function.
 A database that can be used to obtain gene and SNP functional data is SNPnexus, which integrates data from multiple sources, including the Reactome pathway database.
 The functional terms were obtained from SNPnexus connected to reactome data to link mapped genes to their biological pathways. https://www.snp-nexus.org/v4/.

-### Population Data
+### Population Data and Haplotype Data for Linkage Disequilibrium Calculations
 The 1000 genomes project has successfully established detailed information regarding human genetic variation.
 This is possible as the individual haplotypes of many participants have been mapped to a reference human genome.
 The 1000 genomes project data is available at the international genome sample resource (IGSR) website.
 All population data we have obtained is from the international genome sample resource website (IGSR) https://www.internationalgenome.org.

-### Haplotype Data for Linkage Disequilibrium Calculations
-The haplotype data was also obtained from the IGSR website https://www.internationalgenome.org.

-## License

 ## Contact
+Khadija - bt22050@qmul.ac.uk
+Jiang - bt22068@qmul.ac.uk
+Marta - bt22043@qmul.ac.uk
+Thuvarahgan - bt22061@qmul.ac.uk
+Tobi - bt211031@qmul.ac.uk